enmanuelduran/enmascript/content/articles/2018-07-06-const-let-and-var.md

 ---
-date: "2018-06-07T17:12:33.962Z"
+date: '2018-07-06T17:12:33.962Z'
-title: "const, let and var"
+title: 'const, let and var'
-summary: "const, let and var, when should I use which?, here some of the most remarkable differences and use cases for each of them."
+summary: 'const, let and var, when should I use which?, here some of the most remarkable differences and use cases for each of them.'
-series: ["Javascript"]
+series: ['Javascript']
-featuredImage: "2018-07-06-const-let-and-var.png"
+featuredImage: '2018-07-06-const-let-and-var.png'
 ---

 JavaScript is an amazing and powerful programming language, it allows us to create amazing websites, applications, and way more things than we can imagine in today’s world.